G8TIC/radar/README.md

-Our forwarding protocol has been carefully designed and optimised to minimise traffic (only send relevant messages), be efficient, be very low latency for MLAT and real-time operation, and to be secure and as a consequnce we prefer it over protocols like BEAST.
+Our forwarding protocol has been carefully designed and optimised to minimise traffic (only send relevant messages), be efficient, be very low latency for MLAT and real-time operation, and to be secure and as a consequence  we prefer it over protocols like BEAST.

 If you're looking for a pre-built Docker container image then Ramon KX1T maintains this project as a docker image over on his site at: https://github.com/sdr-enthusiasts/docker-radar1090